-Instead of simply telling your partner that you’re planning a romantic getaway, turn it into a fun gift!
+Instead of simply telling your significant other that you’re planning a romantic getaway, turn it into a fun gift!
 There are SO many fun ways to give an experience gift.
 If you’re planning a romantic getaway on a budget, simply make a romantic getaway “ticket” (yep, this is super sexy coming from you uncrafty guys!) and put it in something fun.
 Like their sock or bra.

 When looking for fun ways to give an experience gift, turn to Etsy.
 You can find some funny naughty and cutesy romantic cards to go with that romantic getaway ticket or note.
 I really love the scratch and reveal ideas, including “guess where” surprise trip cards and mini suitcase gift boxes.
 SO fun!

 Giving it as a surprise?
 Just put the dates and tips on what to pack.
 Perfect!

 11. Call it something they want.

 What’s one of the worst things you might do to make a trip romantic?
 CALL it a romantic getaway!
 As soon as you attach that “romantic” to it, you’ll both feel pressure to make it magical.
 Out of this world.
 And just like New Year’s parties, it’s tough to live up to the pressure.

 Instead, just call it a getaway.
 And depending on what your partner likes, maybe it’s a fun getaway, or a relaxing getaway.